muratk5n/thirdwave/en/README.md

 ---

-Actually recently US seems to prefer creating chaos to balance this or that force in foreign lands; being aware of not being able to perform global cop duties.
+Recently US seems to prefer creating chaos to balance this or that force in foreign lands; being aware of not being able to perform global cop duties.
 It is the worst of both worlds, 'meddly US and chaos'.
 Jihadi m-f-kers trained and sent to Syria that later blow shit up in Africa.
 Help Saddam, so he attacks Iran, then he attacks Kuwait,